 Cassini End of Mission Preview

-Ingenuity project manager, JPL, MiMi Aung, gives remarks during a NASA Perseverance rover mission engineering and technology overview, Tuesday, Feb.
-16, 2021, at NASA's Jet Propulsion Laboratory in Pasadena, California.
-The Ingenuity Mars helicopter is a technology demonstration to test the first powered flight on Mars.
-The helicopter will ride to Mars attached to the belly of the Perseverance rover.
+Perseverance deputy project manager, JPL, Jennifer Trosper, gives remarks during a NASA Perseverance rover mission landing update, Wednesday, Feb.
+17, 2021, at NASA's Jet Propulsion Laboratory in Pasadena, California.
 The Perseverance Mars rover is due to land on Mars Thursday, Feb.
 18, 2021.
 A key objective for Perseverance’s mission on Mars is astrobiology, including the search for signs of ancient microbial life.
 The rover will characterize the planet’s geology and past climate, pave the way for human exploration of the Red Planet, and be the first mission to collect and cache Martian rock and regolith.
 Photo Credit: (NASA/Bill Ingalls)

 Mars 2020 Engineering and Technology Overview

-NASA Administrator Jim Bridenstine gives remarks during a Mars InSight post-landing press conference, Monday, Nov.
+Post-landing Mars InSight press conference, Monday, Nov.
 26, 2018 at NASA's Jet Propulsion Laboratory in Pasadena, California.
 InSight, short for Interior Exploration using Seismic Investigations, Geodesy and Heat Transport, is a Mars lander designed to study the "inner space" of Mars: its crust, mantle, and core.
 Photo Credit: (NASA/Bill Ingalls)

 Mars InSight Post Landing Press Conference